jonthenerd/jonthenerd.github.io/content/posts/2011-02-28-activation-could-not-be-completed-because-the-infopath-forms-services-support-feature-is-not-present.md

 > feature is not present.

-The feature it is complaining about is a hidden feature with displayname "IPFSSiteFeatures".
+The feature it is complaining about is a hidden feature with displayname `IPFSSiteFeatures`.
 This feature was already enabled on the migrated application...but resolving the error was as simple as disabling and then re-enabling the feature.
 Here's the PowerShell to do that: